SlyCyberLab/slytech-blog/_posts/2026-04-22-building-a-splunk-siem-lab-part-1_1.md

 sudo /opt/splunk/bin/splunk start --accept-license --run-as-root
 ```

-The `--accept-license` flag skips the interactive prompt and the `--run-as-root` flag is required on Ubuntu since running Splunk as root is deprecated but still functional.
-It installs the manager, indexer, and dashboard all on one box.
+The `--accept-license` flag skips the interactive prompt and `--run-as-root` is required on Ubuntu since running Splunk as root is technically deprecated but still works fine for a lab setup.
+This installs everything on a single node, manager, indexer, and dashboard all on the same box.
 Right for a homelab, wrong for production.

 When the install finishes it prints your admin credentials directly in the terminal.
 Screenshot that immediately, it only appears once.
 Then Splunk starts and gives you the web interface URL.

 ![Splunk first start showing web interface URL](/assets/images/splunk-02-first-start.png)

-Enable boot-start so it survives reboots:
+Enable boot-start so it comes back up after a reboot:

 ```bash
 sudo /opt/splunk/bin/splunk enable boot-start --run-as-root